 What would I typically need to pay to get a Power of Attorney form for health care in Colorado?

 The fees associated with finding and hiring a lawyer to write a Medical Power of Attorney might range anywhere from two hundred to five hundred dollars, depending on your location.
 When using Rocket Lawyer, you are not just filling out a Power of Attorney template.
 If you ever need assistance from a lawyer, your membership provides up to 40% in savings when you hire an attorney from our network.

 Will I have to do anything else after I draft a Colorado Medical Power of Attorney?

 When you're finished creating this Healthcare PoA using Rocket Lawyer, you'll be able to get to it anytime and anywhere.
 With a membership, you can make edits, save it in Word or PDF format, or sign it.
 Alongside each Power of Attorney form, there's a checklist of helpful tips on what you should do next.
 You should make sure that your agent(s), care providers, and other impacted parties get their copy of the final document.

 Does a Medical Power of Attorney need to be notarized, witnessed, or recorded in Colorado?

 The laws for PoA forms are different by state; however, in Colorado, neither witnesses nor notarization are legally required.
 That said, both are recommended to help reinforce the authenticity of your document.
 Finally, as a basic standard, witnesses will need to not be under 18 years old, and no witness should also be acting as your Power of Attorney agent.

-See Colorado Healthcare Power of Attorney law: C.R.S.
+See Colorado Medical/Healthcare Power of Attorney law: C.R.S.
 Title 15, Article 18.5